Al Stewart: Personal life

 Born in Scotland, raised in Dorset, and gaining fame in London, Stewart moved to Los Angeles shortly after the release of Year of the Cat.
-He was married to Kristine from 1993 to 2005.
+He was married to Kristine, with whom he had two daughters, from 1993 to 2005.
+The family lived in Marin County, outside of San Francisco.
 He subsequently married Jill on 12 September 2020.
+The couple now lives in Arizona.